gitika-bose/Mentr/README.md

 * Users can delete their accounts

 The above user login functionality is vital for the mentor profiles we intend to create along with the interaction between mentors and mentees!

+## Coverage

+Missing coverage can be attributed to default created files.